lvnxtemirlan/space_dopler/celery_tasks/README.md

 # Celery tasks
 ```
-Package for handling tasks in async mode.
+Package for handling tasks in async manner
 ```

 ## Usage of tasks